Make a Difference.

 But Members of Congress can help.

-IFFGD's National Advocacy Event on the Hill will be a two-day event bringing together advocates from across the nation — patients, family members and friends, and health care providers.
-This is an opportunity to connect with other advocates; learn how patients and caregivers can engage with Federal agencies to help shape research, drug development, and approval; share personal stories of how you have been impacted by a FGIMD; and educate key policymakers in Washington about the needs of the millions of Americans affected.
+IFFGD's Virtual Advocacy Event will be a two-day event educating and empowering advocates from across the nation — patients, family members and friends, and health care providers.
+This is an opportunity to learn how patients and caregivers can engage with Federal agencies to help shape research, drug development, and approval; share personal stories of how you have been impacted by an FGIMD; and educate key policymakers in Washington about the needs of the millions of Americans affected.

 Together, we can make the voice of the digestive health community heard and encourage Congress to prioritize actions that will lead to greater awareness and the development of new treatment options and cures.

-An Advocacy Training Program will be held on Sunday, July 26th and will include professional and patient community speakers.
+An online Advocacy Training Program will be held on Sunday, July 26th.

 Sunday, July 26th